atelierdumobile/BSModalPickerView/README.md

 ## Demo

-Take a look at this video:
+Take a look at this video (on iOS 7, the look is properly adapted):

 [![BSModalPickerView Demo](https://benpublic.s3.amazonaws.com/BSModalPickerDemo.png)](https://benpublic.s3.amazonaws.com/BSModalPickerDemo.mp4)